udacity/cd0384-java-application-deployment-projectstarter/README.md

 ## Section 7: Add Static Analysis to Build
 Add a Reporting tag to your pom that contains the `spotbugs-maven-plugin` and use it to generate a `spotbugs.html` report in your project’s `/target/site` directory.

 You should fix any of the errors it finds that are High priority.
-You are welcome, though not required, to address any other errors you find as well!
+You are welcome, though not required, to address any other errors you find as well.

 ### Project Submission